jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 <img src="https://i.imgur.com/yBsbLQq.png" width=600>

-Groups are a key part to security in AWS and by default there are no predefined groups so we will need to create one.
+Groups are a key part to security in AWS and, by default, there are no predefined groups so we will need to create one.

 Click on **Create group**.